mvolkmann/blog/src/lua.md

 keys are weak.
 When it contains `v`, values are weak.
 Both can be true.

-## load Function
+## Evaluting Code at Runtime

 The `load` function takes a string or a function.
+It returns a function and message, either of which can be `nil`.

-When a string is passed it parses it as Lua code and returns a function that executes the code.
+When a string is passed it parses it as Lua code and returns a function that executes the code and `nil` for the message.
-If there are errors in the code it ...
+If there are errors in the code it returns
+`nil` for the function and a string for an error message.

 When a function is passed, the function must return a string of code.
 It is called repeatedly until it returns an empty string or `nil`.